-The City received a 100% inspection rating on the MECP's 2021-2022 Chief Drinking Water Inspector's Report.
+The City received a 100% inspection rating on the MECP's 2022-2023 Chief Drinking Water Inspector's Report.

 Ontario's Chief Drinking Water Inspector releases an Annual Report rating Drinking Water Systems across the Province.
-The 2021-2022 Chief Drinking Water Inspector's Annual Report includes in-depth information on the performance of Ontario's drinking water systems and licensed laboratories.
+The 2022-2023 Chief Drinking Water Inspector's Annual Report includes in-depth information on the performance of Ontario's drinking water systems and licensed laboratories.

-The 2021-2022 Chief Drinking Water Inspector Report gave the City the highest possible inspection rating of 100%.

-For comparison purposes, eight of the nine local area municipalities in York Region received an inspection rating of 100%, with the remaining one receiving an inspection rating 98.29%.
-Of the 657 municipal residential Drinking Water Systems in Ontario, 78% received an inspection rating of 100%.
-This illustrates that the operation and management of the City's Drinking Water System is amongst the best in the Province.
+The 2023-2023 Chief Drinking Water Inspector Report gave the City the highest possible inspection rating of 100%.
+Of the 657 municipal residential Drinking Water Systems in Ontario, 76% received an inspection rating of 100%.
+This illustrates that the operation and management of the City's Drinking Water System is among the best in the Province.